vbauer/manet/README.md

 <img align="right" style="margin-left: 15px" width="300" height="360" title="Self-Portrait with Palette, 1879" src="misc/manet.jpg">

-**Manet** is a REST API server which allows to capture screenshots of websites using various parameters.
+**Manet** is a REST API server which allows capturing screenshots of websites using various parameters.
 It is a good way to make sure that your websites are responsive or to make thumbnails.

 **Manet** could use different engines to work: [SlimerJS](http://slimerjs.org) or [PhantomJs](http://phantomjs.org).